drcinfotech/DRC-Education-AI-Chatbot/README.md

-# 🎓 Study Assistant — Education & EdTech AI Chatbot
+# 🎓 DRC Study Assistant — Education & EdTech AI Chatbot

 A production-grade, conversational AI demo for the education and EdTech industry.
 Built with **Python + FastAPI** on the backend and **React + Vite + Tailwind** on the frontend, with an **academic-integrity-first** architecture and rich response blocks for courses, assignments, grades, attendance, tutoring, study planning, and interactive flashcards.

-> ⚠️ **Demo only.** Study Assistant is not a real tutoring service, school information system, or accredited educational provider.
+> ⚠️ **Demo only.** DRC Study Assistant is not a real tutoring service, school information system, or accredited educational provider.
 All student data, courses, grades, and academic content are fictional.
-The bot uses a generic functional name ("Study Assistant") rather than a brand persona — this is intentional, since descriptive terms describing the actual function cannot be trademarked as brands for those same goods.
+The bot uses a generic functional name ("DRC Study Assistant") rather than a brand persona — this is intentional, since descriptive terms describing the actual function cannot be trademarked as brands for those same goods.

 ![CI](https://img.shields.io/github/actions/workflow/status/drcinfotech/Education-AI-Chatbot/ci.yml?branch=main&label=tests)
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-3776AB?logo=python&logoColor=white)